Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 Panel containing the control for the hydraulic transfer pump which equalizes pressure between the combined and flight hydraulic systems in case of a failure in one of them.

 The HYD TRANSFER PUMP switch has two positions, SHUTOFF and NORMAL (guarded position).
-The NORMAL position (also the standard setting) will make the hydraulic transfer pump try to pressurize a failed hydraulic system from the other when it drops below 2,100 psi.
+The NORMAL position (also the standard setting) will have the hydraulic transfer pump pressurize a failed hydraulic system from the other, functioning system, when it drops below 2,100 psi.
-The SHUTOFF position (which can be accessed by lifting the guard) is used when the transfer pump can't supply enough pressure to the failed system making the operational system also fail.
-This setting turns of the transfer pump.
+The SHUTOFF position (which can be accessed by lifting the guard) is used to turn off the transfer pump in case it can't supply enough pressure to the failed system as that would risk disabling the still operational system.

 .. _hudvidctrlpanel: